kennethreitz-archive/.com/content/posts/120416-python-packaging.rst

 It's Important.
 ---------------

-Just as Code Style, API Design, and Automation are essential for a healthy development cycle, Repository structure is a crucial part of your project's architecture.
+Just as Code Style, API Design, and Automation are essential for a `healthy development cycle <http://www.amazon.com/gp/product/020161622X/ref=as_li_ss_tl?ie=UTF8&tag=bookforkind-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=020161622X>`_, Repository structure is a crucial part of your project's architecture.

 When a potential user or contributor lands on your repository's page, they see a few things: